 Lamb, A. and B. P. Hanby.
 2005.
 Marine Life of the Pacific Northwest.
 Harbour Publishing.

 Sept.
-J. D. 2009.
-The Beachcomber’s Guide to Seashore Life in the Pacific Northwest.
-Revised ed.
+J. D. 2019.
+The New Beachcomber’s Guide to the Pacific Northwest.
 Harbour Publishing.

 Biodiversity of the Central Coast’s Echinoderms page.
 Accessed May 7, 2023.

 Common Sea Life of Southeastern Alaska: A field guide by Aaron Baldwin & Paul Norwood.
 Accessed May 7, 2023.

 Friends of Netarts Bay WEBS Echinoderms page.
 Accessed May 7, 2023.